Best of Brick

 The buyer's and renter's guide to NYC's public and private elementary schools

-• There's no longer a test to get into the gifted program, but the entrance process is complicated
+- A test is no longer required for the gifted and talented program, but the entrance process is still complicated

 iStock